CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ## 1. Spring Configuration

-Assuming you haven't already done it, create a `resource` folder inside your `studio-server` maven module with the corresponding `resources/plugin.properties` file which points to you Spring configuration class.
+Assuming you have not already done it, create a `resource` folder inside your `studio-server` maven module with the corresponding `resources/plugin.properties` file which points to you Spring configuration class.
 In our example, this class is named `WordCounterConfiguration` and looks like this: